LucaGhostX/gbcc-android/README.md

 This will generate the apks in `app/build/outputs/apk/`.

+~~You can get gbcc on Google Play.~~

+~~### Prebuilt packages !~~

+~~Debug packages are generated on each commit.
+To download them, navigate to the actions tab (you'll need to be logged in to GitHub to do this).
+Select the latest "Build Packages" job that succeeded, and look for the artifacts dropdown.~~

 ---
-*Disclaimer: I take neither credit nor responsibility for the original work or for the modifications made.*
+## *Disclaimer: I take neither credit nor responsibility for the original work or for the modifications made.*